Bachelor of Science in Health Care Studies/Master of Science in Athletic Training

 Access the suggested course sequence for the BS/MS, Athletic Training from the Athletic Training Department web page or the Program Plans site on the Registrar's web page.

-Daemen College reserves the right to make changes to the Athletic Training curriculum, professional program entrance criteria, and/or professional program and graduation requirements.
+Daemen College reserves the right to make changes to the Athletic Training curriculum, program entrance criteria, and/or program and graduation requirements.
 Detailed information on minimum grade requirements and other requirements for good academic standing in the professional program is available from the Health Care Studies and Athletic Training departments.
 A minimum grade of C or "Pass" (for courses graded as Pass/Fail) in all courses is required in the professional program.
 All enrolled students must meet all requirements if changed or amended by Daemen College.